cokeryeena/infra/README.md

 ## Problem Encounted

-Initially i had problems ssh'ing int the nodes servers because in my terraform script, i mistaken used a different ami for those servers and also one time i had to reboot the EC2 instance (which changed the public ip in that process) and ansible playbook.yaml failed to run because i didn't realize i had not changed the inbound rule but i figured out eventually
+Initially i had problems ssh'ing into the nodes servers because in my terraform script, i mistakenly used a different ami for those servers and also one time i had to reboot the EC2 instance (which changed the public ip in that process) and ansible playbook.yaml failed to run because i didn't realize i had not changed the inbound rules but i figured out eventually.

 ## Key Learnings